Multi-Feed Soap Dispenser Systems: How One Reservoir Supplies Multiple Automatic Dispensers

 Reduced maintenance labor

-Servicing one reservoir instead of multiple cartridges reduces refill time and lowers the chance of missed dispensers.
-This is especially valuable in facilities with hundreds of fixtures.
+Servicing one reservoir instead of several individual cartridges reduces refill time and lowers the chance of missed dispensers.

 More consistent soap availability

-All connected dispensers are replenished at the same time.
-This prevents uneven soap availability along a sink run.
+All connected dispensers are replenished from the same supply point, which helps keep soap available across the full sink run.

 Cleaner visual integration